ARival/muddyGB-RVL/README.md

 minestones for v1.0:

-* Change options behavior to edit options with only the select key.
 * Fix the Piano to go up and down octaves, and shift around
+* Add more custom scales (blues, harmonic minor, etc)

-* add echo mode to pulse wave
+* Add echo mode to pulse wave
-* add selectable envelopes (volume, pitch and pulse width)
+* Add selectable envelopes (volume, pitch and pulse width)